subashini/Mother-May-UI/README.md

 ## Example

-Let's begin with a basic scenario to automate and verify: Logging in as a user then logging out.
+Let's begin with a basic scenario we'd like to automate and verify: Logging in as a user then logging out.

 ```javascript
 #import "mother-ios.js";